-Public acceptance/opposition: none known at this time.
+Public acceptance/opposition: unknown at this time [since the public hasn't been "polled"].

 Implementation Duration/Timeline:

 Permanent - Significant investment of infrastructure would support long-term supplemental supply as opposed to temporary use of water.

 Short-Term (0-5 Years): At least three years to plan, design and construct system once customers commit to reuse and a decision is made to proceed.